wcko87/rabiribi-map-editing/docs/cutscenes/story_emot.md

 ### `!C` Create a Character
 `[!CXY<Z>]`, where X, Y and Z are replaced by:
-- X: conversation ID of the created character.
+- X: Conversation ID of created character.
 (1-6?)
-- Y: which character is created.
-(A-Z, from character list below)
+- Y: Which character to create.
+(A-Z, see character list below)
-- Z determines distance from opposite of facing side.
-(0-9, `-` changes text box color without a portrait or character name)
+- Z  Position of character, (0-9, by distance from opposite of facing side). (`-` changes text box color without a portrait or character name)
 - Wrapping Z in `<>` causes the character to appear on the right facing left, `><` causes them to appear on the left facing right

 | ID  | Character | ID  | Character | ID  | Character | ID  | Character |